communitybridge/easycla/README.md

 This project’s source code is licensed under the MIT License.
 A copy of the license is available in LICENSE-code.txt.

+It includes source code from keycloak, which is licensed under the Apache License, version 2.0 (Apache-2.0), a copy of which is also available in LICENSE-code.txt.

 This project’s documentation is licensed under the Creative Commons Attribution 4.0 International License (CC-BY-4.0).
 A copy of the license is available in LICENSE-docs.txt.